kala13x/magtisun/README.md

  -i                  # get and print user information -h                  # prints version and usage\n");
 ```
+Software has invisible password input for security reasons.

 ###Compilation
 Compilation of this project is possible with Makefile (just type 'make' in terminal).